ahmad-hossain/Web-Novel-Library/README.md

 # Web-Novel-Library
 This app is meant to help people keep track of all the web novels/light novels/manga they read online by allowing the use of folders to organize novels.
 Novels can be created in folders and can be opened in the browser instantly.
-Progress will be saved when clicking the UP button to return to the app.
+Progress is automatically saved by updating the novel's url to the last visited url.

 ![Gif Walkthrough](https://thumbs.gfycat.com/ImpressionableAshamedJunco-size_restricted.gif)